 Variety: It offers a wide variety of mattress options, including innerspring, hybrid, gel memory foam and latex foam.
 Note that motion control is not so great at the lower price points.

 Customer support: It offers excellent support during the weekdays and strives to make sure you are happy with your bed over time.

 Value: It offers a wide range of options in all different price ranges so customers are generally able to find a good value.

 Best for: Sealy mattresses are best for young adults, parents and new professionals.

 Michael J. Breus, Ph.D., known as The Sleep Doctor, is a Clinical Psychologist and both a Diplomate of the American Board of Sleep Medicine and a Fellow of The American Academy of Sleep Medicine.
 He is on the clinical advisory board of The Dr. Oz Show and is a regular contributor on the show.
 He is also the author of several books, including The Sleep Doctor’s Diet Plan: Lose Weight Through Better Sleep (Rodale Books; 2011) and Good Night: The Sleep Doctor’s 4-Week Program to Better Sleep and Better Health (Dutton/Penguin; 2006).
 Dr. Breus has been featured on several national media outlets, including The Today Show, The CBS Early Show and Psychology Today.

-Sealy Mattress Company Profile
+Sealy Mattress Company Information

 - Company Name:

 - Sealy Mattress

 - One Office Parkway at Sealy Dr